This trip is a fascinating introduction to some of north-west India’s lesser known wildlife in Mahatma Gandhi’s home state, Gujarat.

-For more inspiration, read Product Manager Brian Wood's blog on his trip to this fascinating state.
+For more inspiration, read Brian Wood's blog on his trip to this fascinating state.

-Arrive Mumbai and fly to Bhavnagar, transfer to Little Rann of Kutch
+Arrive Mumbai, fly to Bhavnagar & transfer to Little Rann of Kutch

-After a morning game drive, you'll have an early breakfast and a long drive to Gondal.
-Visit Gondal Lake, and then transfer to your hotel for an overnight stay.
+After a morning vehicle safari, you'll have an early breakfast and transfer to Gondal.
+The journey takes approximately five hours, stopping for lunch en route.
+Visit Gondal Lake and then check in at your hotel for an overnight stay.

 Sasan Gir National Park

 After an early lunch or taking a picnic lunch with you, transfer to Sasan Gir.
 In the afternoon you enjoy your first jeep safari in the national park.

 Today, drive to Velavadar which will take most of the day, arriving in time for some afternoon birding around the lodge.

 After a final morning vehicle safari, you’ll drive to Bhavnagar where you’ll board a flight back to Mumbai and transfer to the international terminal for your onward flight to the UK.

 You should note: New regulations in India’s national parks mean that safaris must be booked and paid in advance on a first-come, first-served basis.
 As places are limited, we recommend you book as early as possible to avoid disappointment.